 \subsection{Application to the Helmholtz equation}

-As mentioned in \S~\ref{sec:mult-metam}, for a function \(f(u_1,u_2)\) on \(\Space{R}{2}\) we can repeatedly apply the metamorphism~\eqref{eq:metamorphism} in each variable \(u_1\) and \(u_2\).
-All the above calculations remains valid for the doubled set of variables, of course.
-The straightforward application of Prop.~\ref{pr:second-transmutes-general} implies: \begin{cor} Let \(f(u_1,u_2)\) be a solution of the Helmholtz equation:
+As mentioned in \S~\ref{sec:mult-metam}, for a function \(f(u_1,u_2)\) on \(\Space{R}{2}\) we can repeatedly apply metamorphism~\eqref{eq:metamorphism} in each variable \(u_1\) and \(u_2\).
+All the above calculations remain valid for the doubled set of variables, of course.
+The straightforward application of Prop.~\ref{pr:second-transmutes-general} implies the following. \begin{cor} Let \(f(u_1,u_2)\) be a solution of the Helmholtz equation:

 Then \(\metamorph{f}=\oper{G}f_4\) for a function \(f_4\) holomorphic in four complex variables, which satisfies the first-order differential equation:

 \end{cor}

 The presence of the Euler operators for pairs \((z_1,w_1)\) and \((z_2,w_2)\) in~\eqref{eq:helmholtz-transmuted} suggests to look for a solution of~\eqref{eq:helmholtz-transmuted} in the form: